 The digital curation team always describes risks as detailed as possible.
 All the content archived in the digital archive is tested via the risk management tool on a regular basis.
 For instance, the risks can be mitigated by migration to a more recent file format that bears fewer risks for the long-term availability.

-The EconStor Deposit Licence of the open access document server EconStor includes the permission to convert to another format (Chapter 4: http://www.zbw.eu/elektronische_angebote/docs/econstor_deposit_license.pdf).
+The EconStor Deposit Licence of the Open Access document server EconStor includes the permission to convert to another format (Chapter 4).

-For the national licences hosted at the ZBW, the ZBW usually also has the right to convert as most of the national and alliance licences contain the following paragraph:
+For the national licences hosted at the ZBW, the ZBW usually also has the right to conversion as most of the national and alliance licences contain the following paragraph:

 “The Licensee is further permitted to make such copies or re-format the Licensed Material contained in the archival copies supplied by the Publisher in any way to ensure their future preservation and accessibility in accordance with this Licence.”

-For content created at the ZBW, e. g. in the context of retrodigitization, the ZBW has the right to convert and edit the data.
+For content created at the ZBW, e. g. in the context of retrodigitisation, the ZBW has the right to convert and edit the data.

 |File does not meet the format specifications, Example: invalid PDF.||Creation of an additional representation of the file in the same file format, which meets the format specifications and is valid.|

 Alternative: Save the file again so that it is in itself complete again (incl.
-EOF-tag).
-The missing image data still will be missing.
-But some tools cannot display files without EOF-tag at all so that this kind of files bear a special risk for long-term access.
+EOF tag).
+The missing image data will still be missing.
+But some tools cannot display files without EOF tag at all so that this kind of file bears a special risk for long-term access.

 Alternative: files with an unknown file format are especially risky, because the detailed risks are unknown as well.
-Document the data as good as possible.
+Document the data as well as possible.